rust-lang/book/src/ch19-06-macros.md

 <span class="caption">Listing 19-31: Code that most procedural macro crates
 will require in order to process Rust code</span>

-Notice that we’ve split the code into the `hello_macro_derive` function responsible for parsing the `TokenStream` and the `impl_hello_macro` function responsible for transforming the syntax tree: this makes writing a procedural macro more convenient.
+Notice that we’ve split the code into the `hello_macro_derive` function, which is responsible for parsing the `TokenStream`, and the `impl_hello_macro` function, which is responsible for transforming the syntax tree: this makes writing a procedural macro more convenient.
 The code in the outer function (`hello_macro_derive` in this case) will be the same for almost every procedural macro crate you see or create.
 The code you specify in the body of the inner function (`impl_hello_macro` in this case) will be different depending on your procedural macro’s purpose.

 We’ve introduced three new crates: `proc_macro`, [`syn`], and [`quote`].
 The `proc_macro` crate comes with Rust, so we didn’t need to add that to the